Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the practical and legal issues around funding the initial payment of Inheritance Tax before a grant of representation is obtained.
-In your revision, focus on:
+For SQE1, you are required to understand the legal and practical framework for funding the initial Inheritance Tax (IHT) payment before a grant of representation is issued, with a focus on the following syllabus points:

-• the statutory requirement to pay IHT before a grant is issued
+• statutory requirement that IHT must be paid (in whole or part) before a grant is issued

-• the interaction between IHT payment and the grant of representation process
+• interaction between IHT funding, HMRC receipt procedures, and the grant of representation process

 Test Your Knowledge